nicholasorenrawlings/glue/README.markdown

 ## The Static Method

 The final component of Glue is the glue::stick() Static Method.
-It takes one argument: the $urls array.
+One argument is required: the $urls array.

     <?php
         glue::stick($urls);
     ?>

 `glue::stick`’s job is to process the requested URL with your `$url`’s and run a matching class if one exists.
-If a matching URL does not exist, Glue will throw an error.
+If a matching URL does not exist, Glue will throw an exception.

+### Configurable base URL

+This version of Glue allows you to specify the base URL of the site as the second parameter of `glue::stick`.
+This allows you to easily change where your Glue site is located within a domain without changing the contents of the `$urls` array.
+By default this is `/`, meaning that the Glue site is at the root of the domain.

+    <?php
+        glue::stick($urls, '/sub/folder');
+    ?>

+### Passing arguments to the controller constructor

+Sometimes it is helpful to be able to pass arguments to the constructor of the controller, usually global variables that are derived from the configuration of the site or loaded based on data in the session.

+    <?php
+        require_once('glue.php');
+        $BASE_URL = '';
+        // Replace the above line with the following line if your site lives in a subfolder
+        // $BASE_URL = '/sub/folder');

+        // This function, for instance, would examine $_SESSION
+        // and load something into $user
+        $user = load_user_from_session();
+        $args = array($user);

+        $urls = array(
+            '/' => 'index'
+        );

+        class Controller {
+            function __construct($user) {
+                $this->user = $user;
+            }
+        }

+        class index extends Controller {
+            // $this->user will be accessible in this controller
+            // and all others extending Controller...

+            // ...
+GET(), other methods...
+        }
+        // and other classes as need be...

+        glue::stick($urls, $BASE_URL, $args);
+    ?>

-## Catching Errors: 404's, 405's, etc.
+### Catching Errors: 404's, 405's, etc.

 This version of Glue has been modified to throw particular exceptions when an HTTP request is received that Glue is not able to handle.